xbc5/hexo-csp/README.md

 [![GitHub issues](https://img.shields.io/github/issues/xbc5/hexo-csp.svg)](https://github.com/xbc5/hexo-csp/issues)

 CSP policy generator for [Hexo](https://hexo.io/).
-Generate an inline policy, and automatically has inline elements.
+Generate an inline policy, and automatically hash inline elements.

 ## Installation
 TODO

 ## Configuration
 Add the following snippet in `_config.yml`.

+NOTES:
+- the set Hexo configuration for permalinks (e.g. `trailing_index` and `trailing_html` affect what you should use for policy keys (which are page paths) -- *except in the case for your root index.html*, which is always "index.html";

 ```yaml
 csp: